 The financial information of the parent entity of the Fund has been prepared on the same basis as the consolidated financial statements except for investments in subsidiaries and consolidated accounting policies adopted by the Fund.

 Investments in subsidiaries are accounted for at fair value in the financial report of the parent entity.
-Distributions received from subsidiaries and equity accounted investments are not eliminated and are recognised in profit or loss.
+Distributions received from subsidiaries are not eliminated and are recognised in profit or loss.

 d) Commitments